How to keep pests out of your chimney

 How do you keep pests out of your chimney?

-Ideally, you’ll want to set up some preventative measures to reduce the chances of a mother raccoon or other pest in your chimney.
-Installing a chimney cap can help keep birds, raccoons, and other large pests out.
+Ideally, you’ll want to call Advanced Wildlife Removal to set up some preventative measures to reduce the chances of a mother raccoon or other pest in your chimney.
+Installing a chimney cap can also help keep birds, raccoons, and other large pests out.
 When it comes to pests like rats and mice, you should focus on sealing smaller entry points, as a rat can squeeze through a hole the size of a quarter!
-It can be difficult to spot these access points from the ground, so you should have a professional inspect your roof and chimney for possible holes.
+It can be difficult to spot these access points from the ground, so you should have a professional pest control service inspect your roof and chimney for possible holes.
+Since most of the pest control companies nowadays are using the most effective pest control software, you can just visit their sites to purchase pest services online.

 What do you do when a pest is already inside?